Why is Bhupesh Baghel silent on his alleged meeting with Adani officials?

 When Baghel was questioned by the media in Raipur, he did not give a clear answer by saying as a chief minister he meets with lots of people.

-Since Amit Jogi had demanded Baghel to make the details of the alleged meeting with Adani Group officials public, the irked chief minister told media, "Amit Jogi 's mother had also met with me, so ask shall I also disclose the details of that meeting or not. "
+Since Amit Jogi had demanded Baghel to make the details of the alleged meeting with Adani Group officials public, the irked chief minister told media, "Amit Jogi's mother had also met with me, so ask shall I also disclose the details of that meeting or not. "

 "Instead of giving a clear answer, Baghel surprisingly involved Amit Jogi's mother.
 It was a foolish and politically immature remark.
-Any Chief Minister is not supposed to involve name of a woman when he is being questioned about a closed-door meeting.
+Any chief minister is not supposed to involve name of a woman when he is being questioned about a closed-door meeting.
 Baghel's response cements Amit Jogi's allegations.
 As a chief minister, Baghel has every right to meet with anyone but keeping a meeting secret is not right.
 Politicians keep only those things secret that are beneficial for them and not for people," says the analyst.

 Power crisis in Chhattisgarh leaves Baghel in soup